ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### resetForm

 Since we're binding the fields to `$form`, a html form reset (clearing all fields in DOM) won't have any effect, so in Superforms, resetting means **going back to the initial state of the form data**, usually what you initially sent to the client in `PageData`.
-If this isn't what you want, you can use [an event](/concepts/events) and the `reset` function.
+If this isn't what you want, you can use the [events](/concepts/events) and the `reset` function instead.

 ## When to change the defaults?